 About the webinar series

-Our upcoming webinar series aims to showcase a number of longitudinal population studies to biomedical science researchers who may be otherwise unfamiliar with the study data, what it can offer for biomedical research, and data access arrangements.
+This ongoing webinar series aims to showcase a number of longitudinal population studies to biomedical science researchers who may be otherwise unfamiliar with the study data, what it can offer for biomedical research, and data access arrangements.
 The series is designed to introduce researchers to new studies that could be of use to them in their longitudinal research and investigations.

-Understanding Society: The UK Longitudinal Household Study and Growing Up in Scotland
+Understanding Society: The UK Longitudinal Household Study

 Prof Michaela Benzeval will introduce Understanding Society: The UK Longitudinal Household Study which follows the lives of thousands of individuals within households over time.
 The study commenced in 2009, building on and incorporating the long-running British Household Panel Survey, and covers all regions and nations of the UK.
 Information from the study has been used by researchers to investigate how changes in economic, social and health events affect individuals, households and communities.